Defense Verdict in Disputed Fault Case

 Marcia Freeman recently obtained a defense verdict in a hotly contested, disputed liability case in Fulton County.
 It was a “who ran the red light” case involving a well-spoken, likeable plaintiff with extensive driving experience.
 Our insured driver (a minor) had been dismissed pursuant to service and statute of limitations motions.
 The case continued against the named insured on various agency theories of liability.
 Shauna Hill was instrumental at trial in having plaintiff’s investigator excluded and the live chiropractor’s testimony limited.
 Plaintiff presented medical special damages, lost wages, and asked for an award for future pain and suffering.
 After a brief deliberation, the jury returned with a defense verdict.

 On January 28, 2020, Rakhi McNeill secured a defense verdict for her client in Floyd County following a two day trial.
 Plaintiff was involved in a rear-end accident where the defendant blamed “John Doe” for causing the collision.
 She was transported by ambulance to the hospital.
 Following discharge, plaintiff treated with her primary care doctor who referred her to a neurologist and pain management doctor for further care.
 Plaintiff’s incurred medical bills were $14,000 and she claimed an additional $9,000 in future treatment.
 After deliberating for forty minutes, the jury returned a defense verdict for both John Doe and the named defendant.

-WACHP is pleased to announce that Travis Meyer, Marcia Freeman, and Brian McCarthy have been named partners of the firm.
+WACHP is pleased to announce that Brian McCarthy had been named a partner of the firm.